Some puppy tips

 You will want to have your new puppy examined by a veterinarian to ensure that it has no major health problems and is started on a program of preventive care.
 Your puppy’s health care plan includes a series of vaccinations against distemper, parvovirus and corona virus (gastrointestinal diseases), infectious hepatitis, and respiratory infections (adenovirus, parainfluenza, and bordetella).

 Vaccination protocols are designed on the basis of your puppy’s risk of infection and may vary depending upon your puppy’s age, breed, and environmental exposures (e.g., in certain locales, vaccinations for Lyme disease and leptospirosis may be considered standard parts of the protocol).
 Vaccinations are usually given at 3-week intervals from 6 to 16 weeks of age.
-At 15 to 16 weeks of age, the puppy receives its first rabies vaccination.
+At 12 weeks of age, the puppy receives its first rabies vaccination.

 Puppies should be checked for intestinal parasites (usually 2 stool samples 3 weeks apart), fleas, and heartworm disease (depending on age), and appropriate treatment or preventatives administered.